All Episodes

 That's why you need an investigation.

-We do have something uh in this country that is called due process, presumption of innocence.
+We do have something in this country that is called due process, presumption of innocence.

-And I know that for everybody that you know the quick, easy narrative uh is is just the intellectual lazy way to describe things.
+And I know that for everybody that, you know, the quick, easy narrative is just the intellectual, lazy way to describe things.

-I have talked at length, and I I have no financial interest in this burner gun, but I I am a happy customer, and it shoots literally projectiles.
+I have talked at length, and I have no financial interest in this burner gun, but I am a happy customer, and it shoots literally projectiles.

-They've just recently announced new products that they're bringing to marketplace.
+They've just recently announced new products that they're bringing to the marketplace.

-And it but it's but within the the projectile or two tear gases and one pepper spray.
+But within the projectile are two tear gases and one pepper spray.

-I'm actually gonna show tonight the impact it has on disabling uh a perpetrator of some kind without killing them.
+I'm actually going to show tonight the impact it has on disabling a perpetrator of some kind without killing them.

 A non-lethal yet effective means.